Sanchit611/testing/README.md

 4. a **linear head** (`Linear(16, A)`) expanding back to one weight per alpha.

 **Q: Why is this model class appropriate for the idea?**
-This model class fits the idea because each part does a job no static weighting can.
-The CNN looks at each alpha on its own and pulls out features from its PnL curve, picking up the temporal structure the idea relies on.
-An attention step then learns a data driven temporal weighting over the window for that alpha.
-Finally a mixing layer lets the alphas compare against each other to produce one weight per alpha.
+The CNN is the right class because each part matches what the idea needs.
+The idea is to read each alpha's PnL shape, and a convolution is the natural tool for reading shape, so it extracts shape features from each alpha's curve on its own.
+The idea cares about which moments in the history matter, so the attention step learns which parts of the window matter most.
+And the idea needs the alphas weighted jointly, not in isolation, so the mixing layer lets them interact and avoids rewarding correlated ones twice.

 **Q: What are the key model hyperparameters and how were they chosen?**
 The ones that carry design intent: